Self-care

 1. Practice Visualization

-When your mind is full of stress, commitments and must-dos, it is helpful to exchange your thoughts with a more soothing state of mind.
+When your mind is full of stress, commitments and must-dos, exchanging your thoughts with a more soothing state of mind is helpful.
 One way to do this is with visualization.
 For example, you can imagine yourself on a sandy beach, enjoying the sunshine on your face and a slight breeze carrying the scent of tropical flowers.
-This type of imagery can give you a little break and remind you that you have control over your thoughts.
+This imagery can give you a little break and remind you that you control your thoughts.

-What’s great about visualization is that when you imagine situations, your brain reacts in very similar ways as if those things are happening in real time in your life right now.
+What’s excellent about visualization is that when you imagine situations, your brain reacts similarly as if those things are happening in real-time.
 So, when you visualize a calming situation or image, some parts of your brain think it’s real.
-The result is that you begin to feel the emotions the visualization evokes for you (Quoidbach, Wood, & Hansenne, 2009).
-If you want to have a calm mind, imagine a scenario that cultivates peace of mind and assess how you feel.
+You begin to feel the emotions the visualization evokes for you.
+If you want a calm mind, imagine a scenario that cultivates peace of mind and assesses your feelings.

 2. Practice Mindfulness

 Mindfulness is one of the most popular ways to slow down, put the brakes on a racing mind, lower anxiety, and help you be in the present moment.
-Many people do mindful meditations to calm stress and anxiety on a regular basis.
-Although mindful meditation isn’t a good fit for everyone (Krick & Felfe, 2019), it is useful tool to try it out and see if it has a calming and clarity inducing effect for you.
+Many people do mindful meditations to calm stress and anxiety regularly.
+Although mindful meditation isn’t a good fit for everyone, it is a valuable tool to try and see if it has a calming and clarity-inducing effect on you.
 Guided meditations, in particular, can help you stay focused with the meditation enough to experience beneficial results.

 3. Listen to Binaural Beats

-Research had shown that listening to calming music reduces cortisol for many people.
-As a reminder, cortisol is one of the key stress hormones (Khalfa et al., 2003).
-In addition, there is compelling research suggesting that there are benefits of listening to music with binaural beats.
-Binaural beats are when two tones with slightly different frequencies are played one beat in one ear and the other beat in the other ear.
+Research has shown that listening to calming music reduces cortisol for many people.
+As a reminder, cortisol is one of the essential stress hormones.
+In addition, compelling research suggests the benefits of listening to music with binaural beats.
+Binaural beats are when two tones with slightly different frequencies are played, one beat in one ear and the other in another.
 The research shows that listening to binaural beats before working on a task helps to improve performance.
-They might also help to calm the mind (Garcia-Argibay, Santed, & Reales, 2019).
+They might also help to calm the mind.

 4. Go Outside

 One of the best ways to calm the mind is to go outside and breathe the fresh air.
-Getting outside no matter if it’s into the forest, a park, even your own backyard is beneficial for your well-being (Ulrich & Parsons, 1992).
+Getting outside benefits your well-being, whether in the forest, a park, or even your backyard.
 Whether it’s because of the fresh air, sunlight, or breathing in the scent of trees (all of which are good for our health), it doesn’t matter.
-What the research shows is that being outside helps calm and soothe both your mind and body.
+The research shows that being outside helps calm and soothe your mind and body.

 5. Do Things You Love

-If you’re prone to feeling the effects of stress it’s easy to get stuck feeling anxious when your life provides you with little inspiration, excitement, or fulfillment.
+If you’re prone to feeling the effects of stress, it’s easy to get stuck and feel anxious when your life provides you with little inspiration, excitement, or fulfillment.
 Luckily, you have a lot of power to change this point of view of your life.
 What you’ll need is to do more of the things you love.
 Maybe you love painting, cooking, playing softball, playing with your pet, or watching old movies.
-Whatever it is, when you do things that make you feel good, you dissolve some of the negative thoughts and emotions that clutter your minds.
+Whatever it is, when you do things that make you feel good, you dissolve some of the negative thoughts and emotions that clutter your mind.

 Conclusion

 When you calm your mind, it often leads to peace of mind.
-Building a foundation that supports you on a regular basis to keep stress low is important.
-Equally important are skills that you can easily use when life happens and your stress level increases.
-One thing I know is that the ability to calm your mind is one that keeps giving dividends year after year!
+Building a foundation that supports you regularly to keep stress low is essential.
+Equally important are skills you can easily use when life happens and your stress level increases.
+I know that the ability to calm your mind keeps giving dividends yearly!

-• Learn How to Easily Soothe Yourself: 5 Tips to Renew Your Inner Peace
+• Learn How to Soothe Yourself Easily: 5 Tips to Renew Your Inner Peace

-Inner peace doesn’t just happen it takes skills to self-soothe which is one of the most important.
+Inner peace doesn’t just happen.
+It takes skills to self-soothe, one of the most essential life skills.

 Keep reading to learn science-backed strategies to increase your ability to self-soothe and feel the calm of inner peace!

-Self-soothing is defined as the effort or capacity to calm yourself when you’re in a state of emotional distress (Wright, 2009).
+Self-soothing is the effort or capacity to calm yourself in emotional distress.

-There are three factors that determine how long the emotional stress lasts depending on
+Three factors determine how long the emotional stress lasts depending on

 1. how emotionally reactive a person is